mzpqnxow/generate-wireguard-allowed-qr/README.md

-# Generated AllowedIPs Text / QR Code for WireGuard® Tunnels
+# Generate AllowedIPs Text / QR Code in Terminal For Granular WireGuard® Tunnel Exclusions

 ![WireGuard](img/wireguard-logo.png)\

 ```
-This project is **NOT** affiliated with [WireGuard®](https://www.wireguard.com/) in any way, nor is it officially supported in any way.
+This project is **NOT** affiliated with WireGuard® in any way, nor is it officially supported in any way.
 I just think the WireGuard® logo is neat :>
 ```

 ## Credits